Kimi K2 Open Weights: How I Prompted Moonshot's Frontier Model for Agentic Tool Use

 | Kimi K2.6 | 256K tokens | MLA + INT4 quantization | Extended agent sessions, research synthesis |

-Multi-head Latent Attention (MLA) is the critical innovation enabling usable 256K context.
+Multi-head Latent Attention (MLA) is the critical innovation enabling usable 256K context for my agentic workflows.
 Standard transformer attention scales quadratically with sequence length—the KV cache for 256K tokens at 7,168 hidden dimension and 64 heads would consume approximately 128GB of GPU memory in FP16.
 MLA compresses the key-value representations through a latent projection, reducing this by 40-50% without significant accuracy degradation.

-For comparison, here's how Kimi K2's context capabilities stack against competitors in May 2026:
+Here's how Kimi K2's context capabilities compare for my agentic work in May 2026:

 | Model | Max Context | KV Cache Memory (FP16) | "Needle in Haystack" Accuracy |